jeffpk62/tone-analyzer/using-tone-chat.md

 -   `utterance_id` (integer) provides the unique identifier of the utterance.
 The first utterance has ID 0, and the ID of each subsequent utterance is incremented by one.
 -   `utterance_text` (string) provides the text of the utterance.
--   `tones` is an array of `ToneChatScore` objects that provides results for the dominant tones, those whose scores are at least 0.5.
+-   `tones` is an array of `ToneChatScore` objects that provides results for the dominant tones.
+Such tones have scores of at least 0.5.
 The array is empty if the utterance has no tone with a score that meets this threshold.

 Each `ToneChatScore` object provides the following information about a qualifying tone: